 Taxpayers who anticipate owing city tax to any municipality for which Columbus administers the tax or who are residents of one of the municipalities administered by Columbus which has taxable income must complete this form.
 Nonresidents who have taxable income in any municipality for which Columbus administers must also complete this section.
-Individuals anticipating no income subject to the tax in the year 2014 must complete this section, showing zero in Column G.
+Individuals anticipating no income subject to the tax in the year 2015 must complete this section, showing zero in Column G.

 The declaration (Form IR-21) should be filed by April 15th.
 Your first quarter payment should be submitted with the declaration.
 No extensions of time to file or pay will be granted.
 Each subsequent quarterly payment should be filed using one of the vouchers (Forms IR-18) that came with your Form IR-21.
-Your second, third and fourth payments are due on July 31, 2015, October 31, 2015 and January 31, 2016.
-Each estimated tax payment must show a credit carryforward and/or be accompanied by a payment of at least onefourth (1/4) of the total estimated tax shown on your declaration.
-To be considered as filed in good faith and not subject to penalty and interest, your timely paid estimated tax must not be less than 80% of the total tax liability shown on your tax return.
+Your second, third and fourth payments are due on the 15th day of June; September and December.
+Each estimated tax payment must show a credit carryforward and/or be accompanied by a payment of at least one-fourth (1/4) of the total estimated tax shown on your declaration.
+To be considered as filed in good faith and not subject to penalty and interest, your timely paid estimated tax must not be less than 90% of the total tax liability shown on your tax return.
 We will also consider your estimated taxes as filed in good faith if your timely payments equal or exceed 100% of the tax shown on your prior year return.
-Failure to make timely estimated tax payments will result in penalty and interest Each municipality is considered a assessments. separate entity in the calculation and payment of a good faith estimate.
+Failure to make timely estimated tax payments will result in penalty and interest assessments.
+Each municipality is considered a separate entity in the calculation and payment of a good faith estimate.

 AN AMENDED DECLARATION - may be filed by each quarterly due date to increase or decrease the original declaration as deemed necessary by checking the box marked "AMENDED" at the top right of the form.
 If an amended declaration is filed, the balance of the estimated tax, as amended, should be paid in equal installments on or before the remaining payment dates.
-If no amended declarations are filed, it shall be assumed that estimated income in the amount shown on the original declaration is earned ratably throughout the year.
-Documentation may be requested to verify the date and nature of unanticipated income resulting in the filing of an amended declaration of estimated tax.
+If no amended declarations are filed, it shall be assumed that estimated income in the amount shown on the original declaration may be requested to verify the date and nature of unanticipated income resulting in the filing of an amended declaration of estimated tax.